JohnScolaro/personal-website/posts/project-hail-mary-review.md

 ## Engineer-core

 I'm also proclaiming this book as "engineer-core" in that it falls into a category of books clearly written by engineers.
-(Andy Weir is a former software engineer).
+(Andy Weir is a former software engineer.)
 Another example of this is "The Three Body Problem" series written by Liu Cixin (ex-Computer Engineer).
 Distilled, the core features of any engineer-core novel are:

 - Logical problem solving.
 - Lots of problem -> thinking -> solution cycles.